dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 The title above is about the fanciest way of saying: we're all on the tracks about to get hit by a train and no one is worried about how we're going to get out of the car.
 That's the gist of this article.
 There's some things coming.
-There are clearly people who are concered about those problems, but there are only a handful of people concerned about them all as they impact each other.
+There are clearly people who are concerned about those problems, but there are only a handful of people concerned about them all as they impact each other.